basti564/MNSPlusTrasher/README.md

 - Grab IP from arbitrary PC by name (eg. 1-01 1 for RoomID and 01 for PCID)
 ## TODO
 - Add MNSPlusTrasher update checker
-- Reduce file size (through backgrund image optimization)
-- Fix PowerShell
-- Fix ArchiveSpammer to not crash and make it actually work
 - Add student and computer scraper via [AD](https://de.wikipedia.org/wiki/Active_Directory)
 - Add documentation of the project and MNS+
 - Add a way for MNSPlusTrasher to detect the current MNS+ version